 Pain can be useful and have nothing to do with immediate damage—it can be a helpful advance warning so you don't end up with damage in the future.

 Let's think about times when you get pain signals that are a natural and helpful part of life.

-If you don't eat for twenty-four hours, you'll get aches and sharp pains in your stomach.
+If you don't eat for 24 hours, you may get aches and sharp pains in your stomach.
 That doesn't mean you've seriously damaged yourself.
 Your stomach is trying to tell you that you aren't getting enough food!
 If you go several days without eating, you will definitely experience more discomfort in your stomach.

 None of this means you're permanently damaging yourself.
 There's no need to consult a gastrointestinal surgeon.
 You need to do some basic maintenance!
 You need to eat!

 Likewise, if you find that your muscles are aching and giving you sharp pains, it does not necessarily mean they are damaged.

 In fact, muscles that are starved of motion and challenge for even a few weeks will ache and complain.
 Starve muscles for months and years and they will give you chronic and recurring pain signals just like your stomach would!
 This is how you end up with "tight muscles" that never relax.